-The Government has recently announced a new measure, namely the Nutrient Mitigation Scheme.
+The Government has recently announced a new measure, namely the Nutrient Mitigation Scheme ("the Scheme").
 This will be established by Natural England and is set to launch in Autumn 2022, when details of the Scheme will be published, albeit there isn't yet clarity as to when it will be up and running.

 The Scheme will create new wetland and woodlands in partnership with green groups and other privately led nutrient mitigation schemes.
 It is hoped that these new or expanded wildlife habitat sites will also be open spaces and places which will give increased access to nature for people to enjoy whilst providing for nature restoration.